Are you thinking of eloping to The Isle of Skye in Scotland? Or are you in the process of planning your romantic Isle of Skye elopement wedding?

 Every guy has a sense of what he looks and feels good in.
 Again, if we were to offer one piece of advice, it would be to consider the backdrop of your Scottish elopement wedding, and what will feel in-keeping with it with your surroundings.

 A tux or a sharp suit might totally rock for a city elopement.
 However, you might want to consider something a little more rustic for your elopement on Skye A hip tweed suit looks great amidst the mountains, plus they’re really warm, which is a definite bonus!
 For anyone of Scottish descent, or anyone just keen to get into the Outlander atmosphere of the place, there is obviously the kilt option, too!

 You also don’t need to stick to bright white shirts; off-white, cream, blues and other pastel tones work well, and have less glare should the sun show its face and you need to remove some layers.

 ISLE OF SKYE ELOPEMENT WEDDING PHOTOGRAPHER

 Photography is perhaps the most important investment that you will make in your elopement wedding.
 Your photographer has the responsibility of capturing the story of your day beautifully; to preserve these special memories forever and allow you to share them with your family and friends.
-They will also be perhaps the only guest(s) at this incredibly momentous and personal day of your lives, and their personality will influence the atmosphere of your day.
-Make sure that you choose a photographer whose style you love, but also that you connect with on a personal level, too.
+They perhaps be the only guest(s) at this incredibly momentous and personal day of your lives, and their personality will influence the atmosphere of your day.
+Make sure that you choose a photographer whose style you love, but also someone who you connect with on a personal level too.